adlnet/ADL_LRS/readme.md

  rabbitmqctl set_permissions -p my_vhost guest ".*" ".*" ".*"
  ```

 <b>Note:</b> If these steps produce an error with `unable to perform an operation on node`, then an installation issue occurred.
 Both Erlang and RabbitMQ must be installed with administrator privileges.
-If you did use administrator privileges, then the `.erland.cookie` file may be incorrect.
+If you did use administrator privileges, then the `.erlang.cookie` file may be incorrect.
 Copy `C:\Windows:\System32\config\systemprofile\.erlang.cookie` to your home folder (usually `C:\Users\YourUsername\`).

+If this doesn't correct your issue, then you may wish to consult the RabbitMQ documentation on [Windows Quirks](https://www.rabbitmq.com/windows-quirks.html).

  With that configured, edit your `settings.ini` file's AMQP section: